tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 YieldLoop is designed to present a clear, deterministic user experience that mirrors the protocol’s underlying execution and settlement logic.
 User actions are constrained to defined states to prevent ambiguity, accidental misuse, or misinterpretation of results.

 The user interface reflects system state rather than attempting to smooth or abstract it.

+Users are not passive participants.

+At each cycle boundary, users must actively choose whether to:
+• Withdraw
+• Re-authorize execution
+• Reconfigure strategies
+• Decline further participation

+Failure to reauthorize results in no execution.
+No capital is automatically committed beyond the user’s explicit election.

 ---